 You can refer the instruction card received along with canakit.

-- Connect pin 6 (ground) with ground row on breadboard.
+- Connect pin 6 (ground) with ground row on the breadboard.

-- Now connect a 220 ohm resistor with live row and positive terminal of LED.
+- Now connect a 220-ohm resistor with live row and the positive terminal of the LED.

-- Connect the negative/ground terminal with ground row of breadboard.
+- Connect the negative/ground terminal with ground row of the breadboard.

-- Use jumper wires for above connections.
-Refer my hand drawn diagram below for connections.
+- Use jumper wires for the above connections.
+Refer my hand-drawn diagram below for connections.

-L and G stands for live and ground respectively.
+L and G stand for live and ground respectively.